-There are miles of trails in the Bowie area.
-The trails are not only for biking, but also for walking, horse back riding, or any mode of transportation other than motorized vehicles.
-More information about local trails can be found at the links below.
+There are miles of trails in Bowie.
+The trails are for biking, walking, horse back riding, or any mode of transportation other than motorized vehicles.
+We are currently working on updating the Trails Master Plan, to promote connectivity, ease-of-access, and green spaces.
+More information about local trails and the master plan update process can be found at the links below:

 Bike to Work Day

-The City of Bowie, in conjunction with the Washington Area Bicyclist Association (WABA), organizes an annual event on the third Friday of May.
-Bowie has two pit stops for participants, one at Bowie Town Center food court and in Old Town Bowie at the firehouse (#19).
+The City of Bowie, in conjunction with the Washington Area Bicyclist Association (WABA), participates and organizes an annual event on the third Friday of May each year called Bike To Work Day.
+Bowie has two pit stops for bikers, one at the Bowie Gym and one in Old Town Bowie at the firehouse (#19).
 The event is free and all you have to do is register on the Bike to Work website in advance for a free t-shirt and other prizes.